Skip to main contentChat with us

 The 9 Common Criteria (CC1–CC9)

 Each criterion addresses a specific aspect of security controls.
-Your auditor will test all 9 criteria during the SOC 2 audit.
+Your auditor will test all nine during the SOC 2 examination.

 CC1